MiningHQ/bootcamp/bootcamp_en/mining-software.md

 ### MiningHQ manages the software for you

-When you install the MiningHQ Miner Manager you no longer need to install mining software.
+When you install the MiningHQ Miner Manager, you no longer need to install mining software.
 MiningHQ will automatically install and configure the software for you.
 We'll also give you a nice dashboard to manage your mining from, even when you are not at home.

 ### A note on antivirus